andregregory45/active-directory/README.md

 </p>

 <p>
-Observe that Client-1 appeared in the "Computers" container in Active Directory Users and Computers on DC-1.
+Confirm that Client-1 appeared in the "Computers" container in Active Directory Users and Computers on DC-1.
 Create a new OU named "_CLIENTS", then migrate Client-1 from the "Computers" container to the "_CLIENTS" OU.
 This allows Group Policy Objects (GPOs) to apply specifically to Client-1 (for the purposes of this project), since GPOs cannot be linked to containers.
 </p>
 <br />